-Summer is coming to a close, and with it, we eagerly await the cool reprieve of crisp and clear fall days.
-During this seasonal transition, there is an equal need to keep the focus on balancing pitta while also increasing our awareness of balancing vata.
+Summer is coming to an end, and crisp and clear fall days are just around the corner.
+During this seasonal transition, special attention is given to balancing pitta while at the same time increasing our awareness of vata.
 What a perfect time to talk about shatavari (Asparagus racemosus)!
 This sattvic herb is fundamental in Ayurveda, and no herbal education is complete without it.
-Thanks to its cooling, soothing, nourishing, and rejuvenating work throughout the entire physiology, shatavari effectively balances both pitta and vata.
-While famous as a powerful female reproductive tonic, shatavari is equally beneficial to men, and its powers cross into other organs and tissue layers, helping to bring overall health and balance.
+Thanks to its cooling, soothing, nourishing, and rejuvenating work throughout the body, shatavari effectively balances both pitta and vata.
+While famous as a powerful female reproductive tonic, shatavari is equally beneficial to men.
+Its powers cross into other organs and tissue layers as well, helping to bring overall health and balance.
 This is one herb that earns its place in practically everyone’s herbal cupboard!

-Shatavari is in the wild asparagus family (hence its botanical name of Asparagus racemosus), with wispy, graceful stems and branches, thin, needle-like leaves, and delicate flowers.
-But it is what is below ground that has captured and held the reverence of Ayurveda for the past few millennia.
-Shatavari’s herbal power is found in the many creamy colored, thick tuberous roots.
+Shatavari is in the wild asparagus family, hence its botanical name Asparagus racemosus.
+It is a beautiful plant with wispy, graceful stems and branches, thin, needle-like leaves, and delicate flowers, but it is what is below ground that has captured and held the reverence of Ayurveda for the past few millennia.
+Shatavari’s herbal power is found in its many creamy colored, thick tuberous roots.
 In fact, these roots are the inspiration behind its name—shat meaning “one hundred,” and avar meaning “below,” literally translating as “the plant that has one hundred roots below the ground.”1

 Shatavari has another translation.
 Vari can also be translated as “husbands,” giving shatavari the clever translation of “she who has one hundred husbands.”2 Indeed, this alludes to shatavari’s reputation as such a powerful reproductive tonic that, legend has it, a woman would have the passion and stamina to have one hundred husbands.3

-Knowing this, it is no wonder that shatavari is famous for its work in the female reproductive tissue layer.
-Its cooling, sweet, and unctuous qualities penetrate deeply into the reproductive tissue, promoting fertility and so much more.4 This makes it an ideal ally for women’s health.
+Knowing this, it is no wonder that shatavari root is famous for its work in the female reproductive tissue layer.
+Its cooling, sweet, and unctuous qualities penetrate deeply into the reproductive tissue, promoting fertility, and so much more.4 This makes it an ideal ally for women’s health.

-Gentlemen, all this talk of shatavari in the female reproductive system doesn’t mean that you aren’t also able to benefit from this herb.
-Thanks to those same properties making it a famous female tonic, shatavari can also help balance any excess pitta or vata in the male reproductive system.
-In fact, shatavari has yet another translation, this time with men in mind—it is called “the many-heired,”8 hinting to its ability to support fertility, healthy reproductive fluids, and healthy sperm production.9 Shatavari does especially well when mixed with ashwagandha, kapikacchu, gokshura, and amalaki to address these intentions.
+Gentlemen, rest assured, the benefits of shatavari are not limited to the female reproductive system.
+Thanks to those same properties that make it a famous female tonic, shatavari is equally favorable for the male reproductive system.
+In fact, shatavari has yet another translation, this time with men in mind—it is called “the many-heired,”6 hinting to its ability to support fertility, healthy reproductive fluids, and healthy sperm production.7 Shatavari does especially well when mixed with ashwagandha, kapikacchu, gokshura, and amalaki to address these intentions.

-Regardless of male or female, shatavari works as an aphrodisiac for everyone.
+Regardless of gender, shatavari works as an aphrodisiac for everyone.
 In the world of Ayurveda, an herbal aphrodisiac goes way beyond supporting a healthy sexual appetite (which, shatavari does, for men and women).
-According to Ayurveda, these substances revitalize the entire body by reinvigorating the sexual organs.
-Within these organs reside the power to create life, and this encompasses not only the ability to create a child, but also the entire capacity to renew one’s own life and vitality—body, mind, and soul.10
+According to Ayurveda, by reinvigorating the sexual organs, these substances revitalize the entire body.
+Within these organs resides the power to create life, and this embodies not only the ability to create a child, but also the capacity to renew one’s own life and vitality—body, mind, and soul.9

 Beyond Reproductive Health

-As we can now see, shatavari certainly isn’t limited to its work within the reproductive tissue layers.
-In fact, it can be called upon to help balance pitta and vata in various organs and tissues, thanks to those same properties of cooling, soothing, nourishing, and rejuvenating.
-For example, are you experiencing excess pitta in the digestive system?
+As we have illustrated, shatavari isn’t limited to its work within the reproductive tissue layers.
+In fact, its cooling, soothing, nourishing, and rejuvenating properties can be called upon to help balance pitta and vata in various organs and tissues.
+Are you experiencing excess pitta in the digestive system?
 Shatavari can cool, soothe, and coat the mucous membranes in the stomach while also aiding the intestine’s ability to respond to excess heat and acidity.
-A mixture can be made with shatavari, amalaki, manjistha, and kutki to soothe excess pitta in the gut.11
+A mixture can be made with shatavari, amalaki, manjistha, and kutki to soothe excess pitta in the belly.10

 Or perhaps you are experiencing dry and overheated lungs?
-Shatavari can help with that too, increasing moisture and cooling off that excess heat.
-A formula incorporating shatavari with licorice, vasaka, and a little neem is especially effective to reduce that aggravated pitta.12
+Shatavari can help with that by increasing moisture and alleviating the excess heat.
+A formula incorporating shatavari with licorice, vasaka, and a little neem is especially effective to reduce aggravated pitta in the lungs.11

-Or maybe you have excess vata in majja dhatu (nervous tissue layer).
-Shatavari is there to help yet again, successfully reducing and eliminating excess vata in this tissue layer.
-The end result will be a calm mind, an easier time falling asleep, and overall comfort in the nerves.13 Through this work in the mind, it is even said to aid in love and devotion.
+Or maybe you have excess vata in majja dhatu, the sixth tissue layer in the body.
+Shatavari is there to help yet again, soothing excess vata in the mind and nervous system.12 Through this work in the mind, it is even said to aid in love and devotion.

-Shatavari’s work within the body-mind is truly inspirational.
-Shatavari is there to support women and men alike, infusing the body with its deeply nourishing and rejuvenating qualities and its uplifting sattvic energy.
-This is a stalwart ally that has more than earned its reputation in Ayurvedic herbology and is sure to keep its renown for thousands of years to come.
+Shatavari’s work within the body-mind is truly inspirational, supporting women and men alike with its deeply nourishing and rejuvenating qualities and its uplifting sattvic energy.
+This is a dependable herbal ally that has more than earned its reputation in Ayurvedic herbology and is sure to keep its notoriety for years to come.